top of page

 Elbow Dysplasia

 This orthopedic condition involves abnormal development of the bones making up the elbow joint, preventing them from fitting together properly.
 This results in pain, lameness, and arthritis.
-Some cases can be treated with anti-inflammatory drugs, but surgery is often recommended.
+There are several forms of elbow dysplasia and surgery is often recommended.